Murandido/bob-bot/README.md

 # bob-bot

-A mutifunctional Discord bot made with Discord.js library
+A multifunctional Discord bot made with Discord.js library